 |2||96-110 mph||Some roofing material, door and window damage to buildings; considerable damage to vegetation, mobile homes and piers.|

 |3||111-130 mph||Some structural damage to small residences and utility buildings.
 Mobile homes are destroyed.
 Flooding near the coast destroys smaller structures with larger structures damaged by floating debris.|

 |4||131-155 mph||More extensive damage with some complete roof structure failure.
 Extensive flooding probable requiring massive evacuation of residential areas.|

 Extensive complete roof failure and some building failure.
 Major damage to structures located less than 15 ft above sea level and within 500 yards of shoreline.
 Massive evacuation of residential areas on low ground within five to ten miles of the shoreline may be required.

 - Residents who live in mobile homes

-- Residents on life-dependant medical or electric equipment
+- Residents on life-dependent medical or electric equipment

 - Residents who live in an evacuation zone mandated to be evacuated

 Those residents who live in mobile homes as well as those who depend on life-dependent and/or electric medical equipment should evacuate for any category storm.
 Evacuation orders will be transmitted by direct warnings or through the media.
 It is recommended that residents make the decision to evacuate as early as possible.